LlewBach/aj-builder/README.md

 ![capture-19.png](assets/captures/capture-19.PNG)

-Given that the footer doesn't change height across different widths, I am going to set a min-height of 71px to the navbar in order to avoid text exposure and improve symmetry.
+Given that the footer doesn't change height across different widths, I am going to set a min-height of 71px to the navbar in order to avoid text exposure and improve symmetry with the footer.

 For aesthetic consistency, I'm going to add a title cover to the bottom of the container so that the title disappears in the same way as it appears.
 Luckily this should involve duplication and minimal changes.